100yann/Bash-Git-Commands/README.md

 git rebase - used as an alternative to merging or a cleanup tool.
 It will move or combine a sequence of commits to a new base commit.
 If you have a main and secondary or more branches, when you merge you will continue having your linear secondary or more branches, going parallel with your main branch.
 With rebase, your secondary branch will start from the end of the main branch.
 Rebasing will recreate all your secondary branch commits on the tip(end) of the main branch. *Never rebase commits that are already shared with others.*

 git rebase -i HEAD~X - enters interactive mode, which allows us to edit commits, add files, drop commits, etc. ~X specifies how many commits we want to go back.
-After using it you can use 'pick' to use the commit, 'reword' to use the commit but edit the commit message, 'edit' - use the commit but edit it, 'fixup' to use the commit contents but merge it into a previous commit, 'drop to remove the commit
+After using it you can use 'pick' to use/keep the commit, 'reword' to use/keep the commit but edit the commit message, 'edit' - use the commit but edit it, 'fixup' to use the commit contents but merge it into a previous commit, 'drop to remove the commit